 With about 20 minutes of effort you can get a big picture view of all your accounts and also drill down to the transaction level.

 This might the most difficult part – seeing the actual balances in your accounts.

-When I did this as a part of our year end review, I realized just how much money was wasted.
-(Did I mention I’m a personal finance writer?
+When I did this as a part of our year end review, I was shocked when I realized just how much money was wasted.
+(Did I mention I'm a personal finance writer?
 Whomp, whomp)